Logo-Diffusion/LoDi-interview-frontend-challenge/README.md

 Definition: Implement the following functionalities for the modal

+There's a modal written in Tailwind/HeadlessUI inside the components, but you're supposed to add all the necessary actions to the modal so it's fully functional.
+The modal, `src/components/QuestionnaireModal.jsx` is supposed to ask a few questions, located in `src/components/questionnaire.js` from the users when they first login to the site.
+Each question has three predefined options, and an `Other` option which let's the users type in their desired answer.
+Currrently, there are 3 questions in the config, but your implementation should be easily expandable with new questions.
+You should use redux thunk api and axios for making api calls, and setup a redux store for the app as well.

+The modal requires an state to determoine whether it's open or now.
+You should rewrite this state in redux as well, and make sure that it's true on page load, only if the current user hasn't answered these questions yet.
+You can use any setup you want for setting up a test user.
+You can use localStorage to keep track of it, or add it as a constant somewhere in the code.
+You can either change the user(email), or send a `delete` request to the backend, to reset this process for testing.

+When the user clicks the `Next` button on the last question, you should submit the data to the backend.
+But if the user chooses to close the modal, nothing should be sent to the backend.
+If the user checks the `Don't show again` box, they shouldn't see this modal when they refresh the page on the same browser, even if they haven't answered yet.

+Keep an eye on the `Other` textfield data, as you change the question, it should load the currect data for each question.

+You don't have to use redux for all your states, you can use local state whenever it's more suited.
+But the open/close state for the modal has to be implemented inside redux.

 ![Modal](./images/ModalDesign.png)

 # Requirements:
+Here's a list of all that needs to be done for this test.
+Be sure to checkout [the backend documentation](https://qstnr.intvw.logodiffusion.com/docs/) before desiging the state structures.

 - [ ] Load question data from 'components/questionnaire.js'
 - [ ] Move between the questions with next/previous button